 If you choose genetic testing, you will provide a blood or saliva sample during your yearly wellness visit with Dr. Madani Sims.
-The sample will be checked for BRCA1 and BRCA2 genes.
-These genes increase risk for breast and ovarian cancer.
+The sample will be checked for changes in genes that could increase risk for breast and ovarian cancer.

-What happens if you have BRCA1 and BRCA2 genes?
+What happens if you have changes in one of these genes?

-If you have these genes, you may see a specialist.
+If you have changes in one of these genes, you may need to see a specialist.
 This doctor will talk about ways to reduce your cancer risk, such as:

 - Extra cancer screening

 - Most insurance companies will cover the cost of the test.

 - Without insurance, the cost of the test is $250.
 Patients are eligible for financial assistance if their out-of-pocket cost is more than $100.